TMBR/tmbr-toolkit/utils/README.md

 cookie('example', 'Expire in 30 days', 30);
 cookie('example', 'Expire on this date', new Date(...));
+cookie('example', 'Custom cookie attributes', {SameSite: 'strict'});
 ```

 ### coords

-Gets the x and y coordinates of a touch or click event,
+Gets the x and y coordinates of a pointer event,
 optionally relative to a target element

 #### Parameters